 The Town will review conditional uses in each district to determine if all provisions of the Comprehensive Plan and the Future Land Use Map are addressed and met including, but not limited to consideration of the following factors:

-Consistency with the Town Comprehensive Plan
+Consistency with the Town Comprehensive Plan and impact on preservation of agricultural lands.

 Whether the use is complementary with adjoining properties.